Yahoo!’s security breach and what it means for your email sending

 What can I do to limit the damage?

 In order to protect your sender’s reputation, we recommend that you monitor your bounce rate very closely.
-At Mailjet, we have a 8% bounce threshold within our sending policy.
+At Mailjet, we have a 8% bounce threshold within our Acceptable Use Policy.
 So make sure you keep an eye on it, as anything higher may result in a rate limitation.

 We recommend that you remove all the bounce addresses from your contact list after each campaign that you send during the next few weeks.
 It might seem slightly painful, but it is definitely the quickest and safest way to get your bounce rate back to normal and limit the damage on your deliverability.